 Answer: Probate is a court proceeding that allows assets of someone who died to be transferred to their heirs.
-Probate itself is a court proceeding that takes about 9 months to a year to complete if there are no complications.
+Probate itself is a court proceeding that takes up to one year or longer to complete - if there are no complications.

-4. Question: How does a TODI work to avoid probate?
+4. Question: How does a TODI work to avoid Probate?

 If there are joint owners, then the property passes to the beneficiaries of the TODI when the second joint owner dies.
-The beneficiaries don't have to do anything in order to accept the Property upon the owner's death - they automatically inherit the Property - however, the beneficiaries do have the right to reject the ownership of the Property within a certain amount of time of the owner's death.
+The beneficiaries don't have to do anything in order to accept the Property upon the owner's death - they automatically inherit the Property; however, the beneficiaries do have the right to reject the ownership of the Property within a certain amount of time of the owner's death.

 5. Question: How does an owner revoke a TODI that they previously signed and recorded.

-Step 1: Have a written document prepared that specifically revokes the previously recorded TODI. ("Revocation Document")
+Step 1 - Have a written document prepared that specifically revokes the previously recorded TODI. ("Revocation Document")

-Step 3: The Revocation Document is recorded prior to the owner's death.
+Step 3 - The Revocation Document is recorded prior to the owner's death.
 Note that the Revocation is not effective until it is recorded.

-6. Question: How do I know if a TODI is right for my estate plan?
+7. Question: How do I know if a TODI is right for my estate plan?

-To sign up for the Ritchie Law Office, Ltd. monthly newsletter, click here!
-Keep up to date with news about estate planning, learn about legislation affecting your estate plans, stay in touch with Ritchie Law Office, and follow Chad's busy schedule of seminars, workshops, events, and appearances around Central Illinois.
+To sign up for the Ritchie Law Office, Ltd. monthly newsletter, CLICK HERE!
+Keep up-to-date with estate planning news, learn about federal and state legislation affecting your estate plans, and stay in touch with Ritchie Law Office, Ltd.